Read the Room: Emotional Intelligence at Work

 Cal is a made-up name, but it’s not a made-up story.
 We’ve all worked with colleagues who just don’t know how to read the room.

-The idea of reading the room relates to Emotional Intelligence.
-EQ is often defined as the ability to understand, use, and manage your own emotions – and other’s – in positive ways to relieve stress, communicate effectively, empathize, overcome challenges and defuse conflict.
+The idea of reading the room relates to Emotional Intelligence (EQ).
+EQ is often defined as the ability to understand, use, and manage your own emotions – and the emotions of others – in positive ways to relieve stress, communicate effectively, empathize, overcome challenges, and diffuse conflict.

-If you walk into a meeting with your boss ready to ask for some extra time on a project, are you first taking the time to read her mood?
-If she has just come out of a meeting that did not go well, perhaps it’s not the time to ask for that time extension.
+If you walk into a meeting with your boss, ready to ask for some extra time on a project, are you first taking the time to read their mood?
+If they just came out of a meeting that did not go well, perhaps it’s not the time to ask for that time extension.

 Similarly, you need to read a group when you are delivering an update or presentation.
 Are people nodding off around the 15-minute mark?
-Are you seeing crossed arms and tapping feet, or virtually are you seeing cameras turn off?
-Quick, engage them with some open-ended questions.
+Are you seeing crossed arms and tapping feet, or, virtually, are you seeing cameras turn off?
+If so, quickly engage them with some open-ended questions.
 Read the group and tailor your tone.

-The same way you need to read others in the previous two situations, remember others are also reading you.
-When you walk into the room do you project confidence?
+In the same way you need to read others in the previous two situations, remember, others are also reading you.
+When you walk into the room, do you project confidence?
 When you present virtually, are you making eye contact?
 Are you really listening to what your employees are telling you in conversation?

 These are just three ways we can strengthen our emotional intelligence by reading the room.
 I’m sure you’ll discover more ways to add to this list as you continue reading the room for opportunities.